CraftAcademyLabs/ca_course/slow_food_online/user-authentication-with-pundit.md

 ### Role-Based Authorization

 Almost every web application needs an authorization system if there are parts of the website that are restricted to some users.
 Most websites set access restrictions based on roles; that is, users are grouped by privilege.
 One of the most common ways to handle privileges is by implementing a system for **Role-Based Authorization**.
-Roles are attributes associated with a user account, and often implemented in a User model.
+Roles are set with attributes associated with a user account, and often implemented in a User model.
 For every action, the application checks the role of user that is currently using the application to check it's role to determine if access to that particular action is allowed.

 In the simplest implementation, we check if a user has a specific role \(such as and Editor or Author\) and either allow access or redirect with an “Access Denied” message.